Charles George Gordon: Preparing the defence of Khartoum

 Gordon had a strong death wish, and clearly wanted to die fighting at Khartoum, writing in a letter to his sister: "I feel so very much inclined to wish it His will might be my release.
 Earth's joys grow very dim, its glories have faded".
 In his biography of Gordon, Anthony Nutting wrote that Gordon was obsessed with "the ever-present, constantly repeated desire for martyrdom and for that glorious immortality in union with God and away from the wretchedness of life on this earth".

 Because his Turkish and Egyptian (and many Sudanese) troops were Muslim, Gordon refrained in public from describing his battle with the Mahdi as a religious war, but Gordon's diary showed he viewed himself as a Christian champion fighting against the Mahdi just as much for God as for his nation.
 The Mahdi and his followers had been fighting a jihad since 1881 and looked forward to taking on the famous General Gordon as a chance to win glory for Allah.

 Gordon energetically organised the defence of Khartoum right from the moment he arrived in Khartoum, using his training as a military engineer to turn the city into a fortress.
-Additionally, Gordon had guns and armoured plating attached to the paddle wheel steamers stationed at Khartoum to create his own private riverine navy that served as an effective force against the Ansar.
-The Turkish troops at Khartoum were not part of the Ottoman Army, but rather bashi-bazouks, irregulars whom Gordon commented were good for raids, but useless in battle.
+Additionally, Gordon had guns and armored plating attached to the paddle wheel steamers stationed at Khartoum to create his own private riverine navy that served as an effective force against the Ansar.
+The Turkish troops at Khartoum were not part of the Ottoman Army, but rather bashi-bazouk Turkish irregulars from Cairo only good at raids.

-The Shaggyeh (one of the few Arab tribes who did not rally to the Mahdi) drove Gordon to distraction, with Gordon writing in his diary about them: "Dreadful lot!
+The Shaigiya (one of the few 'Arab' tribes that did not bow to the Mahdi) drove Gordon to insanity, with Gordon writing in his diary: "Dreadful lot!
 How I look forward to their disbandment".
-Gordon had a low opinion of the Egyptian, Turkish, and Arab Sudanese troops under his command—whom he constantly described as a mutinous, badly disciplined, and ill-trained rabble good only for looting — but had a much higher opinion of his Black Sudanese soldiers, most of them former slaves who would rather die fighting as free men than live as slaves again; it was well known that the Mahdi's forces were going to enslave the Blacks of Khartoum once they took the city.
-The black Sudanese troops, many from what is now South Sudan, proved to be Gordon's best troops at Khartoum and numbered about twenty-three hundred.
+Gordon had a low opinion of his roughly 8,000 Shaigiya, Turkish and 'white' Egyptians troops, whom he constantly described as a indisciplined, insubordinate and ill-trained rabble good only for looting.
+He had a much higher opinion of the 20,000 freed Black Sudanese slaves, who would've rather died fighting free men than become slaves; it was well known that the Mahdists would enslave the Blacks of Khartoum once captured.